-Unfortunately many of the signs of an overtired baby are similar to that of an undertired baby.
+Unfortunately many of the signs of an overtiredness and under tiredness are similar.

-So one of the best ways to tell if your baby is overtired or undertired is to assess their sleep over a 24 hour period.
+So one of the best ways to tell if your baby is over or under tired is to assess their sleep over a 24 hour period.

 For example, if your baby had a particularly short nap, by the time evening comes they may be overtired if you try to keep them awake until their usual bedtime.

 On the other hand if your baby had an excellent overnight and daytime nap, and you try to put them to bed too early, the reason they may be fighting sleep is because they are not tired.